lloydchang/client-side-canary-deployment/docs/ANALYTICS.md

 You can also manually trigger the analytics task from the Actions tab in GitHub by selecting the "Deploy and Analytics" workflow and setting the task input to "analyze".

+#### Analysis Reports

+The workflow generates detailed analysis reports that include:
+- Pageview and error statistics for both stable and canary versions
+- Calculated error rates and relative increases
+- Recommended actions (continue or rollback)
+- Automatic rollback process when thresholds are exceeded

+These reports are available in the GitHub Actions run summary and are also stored as artifacts.

 ## Analyzing Results

 The canary analytics workflow: